HathorNetwork/hathor-wallet-mobile/WINDOWS.md

 ## Install Chocolatey

-It is a streight foraward package manager sotware for Windows and it will be used in installation instructions that follows.
-Read the [installation instructions](https://chocolatey.org/install).
+It is a straight forward package manager software for Windows and it will be used in installation instructions that follows.
+Read the [installation instructions for Chocolatey](https://chocolatey.org/install).

 ## Install Java OpenJDK 11